Publish ports

 - tcp/22

-# tcp port 57400 will be published for a specific user only
+# tcp port 57400 will be published using a specific EXISTING border0.com policy

 # http service running over 10200 will be published